Registration Help and FAQs

 - Students in adult courses should plan to spend at least six hours each week reviewing lessons, participating in discussion forums, and completing assignments.

-- Students in teen courses should plan to spend at least three hours each week reviewing lessons, participating in discussion forums, and completing assignments.
+- Students in teen courses (ages 13–17) should plan to spend at least three hours each week reviewing lessons, participating in discussion forums, and completing assignments.

-- Students in Advanced Program for High School Students courses should plan the following:
+- Students in Advanced Program Online courses should plan the following:

 - Spring/Fall: A minimum of four hours per week for each Essential Fundamentals course

-- Summer: A minimum of ten hours per week for each Essential Fundamentals course
+- Summer: A minimum of ten hours per week for each Essential Fundamentals course.
+A minimum of 20 hours per week for each Concentration course.

 What is a hybrid course?